lemayian23/E-commerce/doc/cla/corporate/odoogap.md

 PromptEQUATION, 2017-09-03

-PromptEquation/ OdooGap agrees to the terms of the Odoo Corporate Contributor License Agreement v1.0.
+PromptEquation/ ecommerceGap agrees to the terms of the ecommerce Corporate Contributor License Agreement v1.0.

 I declare that I am authorized and able to make this agreement and sign this